 Just when you get bold enough to think bad things only happen to other people, God is probably going to put something in your life to prove you wrong.
 To humble you.
 To make you better.

 …for me to be humbled through the birth of my boy.

 Because before Connor, I was not better.
-I felt confident and in control of my arrogance.
+I was arrogant in my confidence and control.
 We had a great life, a beautiful family.
 We were, by all accounts, living the American dream.
 We were so attractive in our own eyes that we could have been a Norman Rockwell painting.
 I was vain.
 I had a vague understanding of what a cleft lip was, but thought it only happened to people who did something wrong.
 Or poor people in another country.
 I pictured Operation Smile ads in the back of Cooking Light and was even so obnoxious as to think (albeit not consciously) that with all of the problems in the world, why would we send our hard-earned money to that charity?
 Isn’t it just cosmetic?

 I’m very embarrassed to admit this.
 But it’s my ugly truth and I own it fully.

 And then God reminded us that He is in control, that there is no such thing as perfect.
 And He gave us the blessing of being humbled and changed.
 By a child.